The Maginot Line

 Day 4 - Ouvrage Immerhof & Ouvrage Hackenberg

 We continue with our look at the classic Maginot Line locations with a visit to Ouvrage Immerhof.
 Sited in the Thionville sector, it was built in the early 1930s with an extensive system of infantry and combat bunkers.
 In an excellent state of preservation we spend the morning visiting the whole site, with 90 minute guided tour and also seeing the museum.
-Lunch nearby.
 In the afternoon we travel to Ouvrage Hackenberg.
 Set on high ground, this is the largest fortification on the whole Maginot Line and was one part of the line actually held by British troops in 1939/40.
 We spend two hours underground here seeing what a remarkable state of preservation the site is in, and seeing the many objects connected with the defence of this area.
-We continue our look at British troops in this area with a visit to the cemetery at Luttange, where the first British soldier killed in WW2 was buried.
+We continue our look at British troops in this area with a visit to the cemetery at Luttange, where the first British soldier killed in WW2 is buried.

 Included meals: Breakfast